nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 shadowing, etc. To associate identifier `x` with type `τ`, Turnstile binds `x` to a macro that knows `τ` when it expands.
 References to `x` now become references to that macro, and expanding them provides access to `τ`.
-Concretely, the code to implement this method looks something like this:
+Concretely, the underlying Racket code implementing this behavior looks roughly like this:

 ```racket
 (let ([x- (assign-type (generate-temporary #'x) #'τ)])